HIM 1000. INTRODUCTION TO HEALTH INFORMATION MANAGEMENT.

 Prerequisites: Minimum grade of C in HIM 2500 and HIM 2810L or department approval.

-This is an advanced level clinical practice which allows the Health Information A.S. degree student to participate in health information (medical record) management functions in either an acute care or other health record setting.
+This is an advanced level clinical practice which allows the HIT students to participate in health information management functions in either an acute care or non-acute care setting.
 Topics addressed include various organization and supervision activities.
 The student will become familiar with and utilize various types of equipment, systems and processes used in health information departments.

 HIM 2960.
 HEALTH INFORMATION TECHNICIAN REVIEW.